Fun things to do in Japan: my 15 favourite activities

 Manta rays diving in Ishigaki Okinawa - fun things to do in Japan

-Ishigaki is another scuba diving highlight of the Okinawa Prefecture thanks to its resident manta rays which can be seen all year round.
-Be aware that the best spots to go diving in Ishigaki with manta rays are located near Kabira Bay between April and October.
+Ishigaki is another scuba diving highlight of the Okinawa Prefecture, thanks to its resident manta ray,s which can be seen all year round.
+Be aware that the best spots for diving with manta rays in Ishigaki are near Kabira Bay, between April and October.
 As the winds change during wintertime, manta rays can still be found southward in the waters of Kuroshima or Iriomote islands.

-Beyond scuba diving, the “stonewall” island offers a perfect balance of peaceful nature and lively culture.
-Thanks to the numerous ferry linking the Yaeyama Islands, even you won’t be able to visit them all, don’t miss the opportunity to explore Taketomi-Jima.
-It is only 10-minute away.
+Beyond scuba diving, the “Stonewall” island offers a perfect balance of peaceful nature and lively culture.
+Thanks to the numerous ferries linking the Yaeyama Islands, even you won’t be able to visit them all, but don’t miss the opportunity to explore Taketomi-Jima.
+It is only 10 minutes away.
 This is the loveliest and most preserved island I got to visit in the entire Okinawa Prefecture.

 4 – Exploring an ancient sunken city in Yonaguni, Okinawa